igor-93/ml_projects/README.md

 # ml_utils

+Repository contains all ML-related code.
-Utility functions commonly used in machine learning projects.
-I try to write the code compatible with scikit-learn.
+Both functions commonly used in machine learning projects, as well as actual ML projects.

 ### Tests
 From the `ml_utils/` directory run `python -m unittest discover`